-Christopher Nolan’s blockbuster film TENET is an intriguing tale of secret agents, but the film’s title conjures other secret worlds.
-Watch the video that takes you into the secrets behind the title: https://youtu.be/5u2Jr_Ln5ng.
+Christopher Nolan’s blockbuster film Tenet is an intriguing tale of secret agents, but the film’s title conjures other secret worlds.
+Watch the video that takes you into the secrets behind the title.

-It’s also the surname of the man who ran the CIA during 9/11.
+It’s the surname of the man who ran the CIA during 9/11.

 What other patterns and secrets can you discover?
 What future uses might we see for this mysterious word?
 Only time will tell.

 The ability to decode and analyze puzzles are just two of the many valuable spy skills that we all possess.

 Get an authentic assessment of your spy skills, created by a former head of training at British intelligence.